Merkel urges halt to Turkey's military incursion in Syria | DW | 13.10.2019

 As Turkish forces approached Ein Eissa, about 35 km (20 miles) south of the border, Kurdish militia had to abandon a camp of about 12,000 displaced people — among them wives and children of IS fighters and their sympathizers.

-A statement from the Kurdish-led administration in the region said that at least 950 IS supporters were able to flee after taking advantage of distracted guards and storming the gates of their confines, giving credence to the fear that the US withdrawal and the Turkish incursion would allow IS to regroup after having been mostly defeated.
+A statement from the Kurdish-led administration in the region said that about 785 IS supporters were able to flee after taking advantage of distracted guards and storming the gates of their confines, giving credence to the fear that the US withdrawal and the Turkish incursion would allow IS to regroup after having been mostly defeated.

 "The escape comes after shelling when Turkish-allied mercenaries hit the camp.
 This represents support for the resurgence of Daesh," the statement said, using an Arabic acronym for IS.